johnousterhout/homa-rfc/draft-ousterhout-tsvwg-homa-00.md

 **Homa:**
 : The transport protocol described by this document.
 Homa is a name, not an acronym.

+**Incoming:**
+: Number of bytes of data in a message that have been authorized to be transmitted but have not yet been received.
+Data is authorized it is within the unscheduled region of a message or if the receiver has transmitted a `GRANT` packet for it.
+Data is considered "incoming" even if the sender has not yet received the grant or the data has not yet been transmitted.

 **Message:**
 : The unit of communication that Homa provides to applications.